sagarbhatt0904/Parallel-Game-of-Life-with-MPI-Pthreads-and-Parallel-I-Os/README.md

-# This repo is for sharing the code/tex report for the assignment
+# This repo is for sharing the code for an assignment for the course Parallel Computing

 #### Team Members: Ajinkya Dahale, Sagar Bhatt